jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 ## The Stoic Practice Of Knowing What You Don't Control

-There is a line from ["Man's Search For Meaning"](/quotes-from-mans-search-for-meaning) that sums up the idea of focusing on what you control nicely.
+There is a line from the international best-selling memoir&nbsp;["Man's Search For Meaning"](/quotes-from-mans-search-for-meaning) that sums up the idea of focusing on what you control nicely.
 For context, the author (Viktor Frankl) is a holocaust survivor who witnessed the horrors of the concentration camps firsthand because he was a prisoner there.
 He says that one of the ways he survived was to remember this idea:

 “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”